IBM-Cloud/gp-js-client/template-README.md

-JavaScript Client for IBM Bluemix Globalization-as-a-Service
+JavaScript Client for Globalization Pipeline on IBM Bluemix
 ===
 <!--
 /*